-Advanced graphical analysis systems based on a touchless sensor system (EPSI & SLDV) detect the smallest deformations via sine-step procedure which helps to identify and interpret these in a standardized way correctly and quickly.
-These results are used by our experienced engineers to run following fatigue test properly, in an appropriate way and in the desired test mode.
+Advanced graphical analysis systems based on a touchless sensor system (EPSI & SLDV) detect the smallest deformations via a sine-step procedure, which helps to identify and interpret these in a standardized way correctly and quickly.
+These results are used by our experienced engineers to run following fatigue tests properly, in an appropriate way, and the desired test mode.

 How pre-damaged components respond during fatigue is very important when appraising their operational resilience.
-This is traditionally tested using manual hammer impact techniques.
-Our Engaged Experts have established a new, more modern method which enables reproducibility and more precise impacts (e.g. exact location, notching depth and angle) to take place.
-This enables us to compare results of multiple sets that are tested.
+Traditionally this is tested using manual hammer impact techniques.
+Our experts have established a new, more modern method that enables reproducibility and more precise impacts (e.g., exact location, notching depth, and angle) to take place.
+This enables us to compare multiple sets of test results.